noahwoo/intro-to-llms/slides/Slides.md

 - RLHF can leverage the self-awareness
   - Design reward function: `correct answer=1`, `don't know=0` and `wrong answer=-4`
   - RL learn optimal threshold of probability to maximize the reward
-- No oracle for the correctness, delegate to Reward Model
+- No oracle for the correct reward, delegate to Reward Model
   - Reward model: **relative criteria** trained by pairwise loss from human feedback
   - Open problem: true probabilites of everything?
   - Open problem: go beyond things that labelers can easily do